A Tale of Two Sisters …

 Today, the two sisters rest in Middletown, NJ at Mount Olivet cemetery.
 They are buried there with our parents.
 No room for anymore Kellys.

-I hadn’t even reached my 15th birthday by the time these horrors had struck; I just a kid.
+I hadn’t even reached my 15th birthday by the time these horrors had struck; I was only a kid.
 My strongest feelings go to sadness.
 For myself, but more, for my parents.
 In watching their behavior then and in the following months and years, more than anything else, their sorrow came through to me.
 And in many ways it shadowed our family.

 In truth, our sister’s deaths brought us more freedom as children.
 My parents were more willing to overlook laziness and/or bad behavior for fear of damaging anyone of us left.
 What I can’t say is that this freedom helped us move on toward acceptance of what happened or recovery from it.
 We all suffered.
 Some just handled it better than others.

 My father who was already busy growing his medical practice, threw himself into his work even more.
 If that’s at all possible for a doctor?
 He drew strength by helping others but some resentment for not always helping his own.
 It was how he coped.
 Ultimately, he would gain the “holy grail of medicine” — complete trust and influence with his patients.